Multilingual Event Linking to Wikidata: Multilingual Event Linking Dataset

-\textbf{Mention Identification:} As mentioned earlier, Wikipedia articles are often connected through hyperlinks.
+\paragraph{Mention Identification:} Wikipedia articles are often connected through hyperlinks.
 We iterate through each language Wikipedia and collect anchor texts of hyperlinks to the event Wikipedia pages (column 1 in \autoref{fig:intro_example}).
-In addition to the anchor text, we also keep the surrounding paragraph as the context.
-Notably, in multiple occasions, the anchor text can be a temporal expression or location relevant to the event.
+We retain both the anchor text and the surrounding paragraph (context).
+Notably, the anchor text can occasionally be a temporal expression or location relevant to the event.
 In the German mention from \autoref{fig:intro_example}, the anchor text `2010' links to the event Q830917 (2010 European Aquatics Championships).
-This link can be infered by using the neigboring context (`Schwimmeuropameisterschaften': European Aquatics Championships).
-In fact, the other span `2006' in the same example links to a different event from Wikidata, Q612454 (2006 European Aquatics Championships).
-We use the 2021-09-01 {\sc xml} dumps of language Wikipedias and the 2021-10-04 {\sc JSON} dump of Wikidata.
-We use \texttt{wikiextractor} tool \cite{Wikiextractor2015} to extract text content from the {\sc XML} Wikipedia dumps.
-We retain the hyperlinks from the articles for use in mention identification.
-Overall, the mentions in our datasets can be categorized into one of the following types, 1) eventive noun (like the KB event), 2) verbal, 3) location and 4) temporal expression.
+This event link can be infered by using the context (`Schwimmeuropameisterschaften': European Aquatics Championships).
+In fact, the neighboring span `2006' refers to a different event from Wikidata (Q612454: 2006 European Aquatics Championships).
+We use the September 2021 {\sc xml} dumps of language Wikipedias and the October 2021 dump of Wikidata.
+We use Wikiextractor tool \cite{Wikiextractor2015} to extract text content from the Wikipedia dumps.
+We retain the hyperlinks in article texts for use in mention identification.
+Overall, the mentions in our datasets can be categorized into the following types, 1) eventive noun (like the KB event), 2) verbal, 3) location and 4) temporal expression.
 Such a diversity in the nature of mentions also differentiates the event linking task from the standard named entity linking or disambiguation.